MO Car Accident Frequently Asked Questions

 Auto accidents happen to even the safest of drivers.
 One minute, you can be driving down the road, heading home from work or out running errands, and in the next you could be involved in a potentially serious accident resulting injuries that can be severe and life-threatening.

 At The Bruning Law Firm, our St. Louis car accident lawyers have extensive experience in handling these types of cases, and we understand the impact they can have on every area of your life.
 Your injuries may require ongoing medical care and treatment, while preventing you from working or even enjoying hobbies and social activities with those you love.

+Many clients come to us with insurance car accident questions.
 When dealing with insurance companies and their representatives, it is important to realize that they have a financial motive in disputing or denying your claim.
 Any statements you make admitting liability, about your behavior leading up to the accident, or regarding pre-existing injuries you suffer from can be used to either reduce or deny your claim.

 In the event your insurance company does issue a denial, you have the right to know the exact reasons and to ask for clarification from your insurance representative’s manager.
 If your claim still cannot be resolved, you may be able to appeal the decision through the Department of Insurance.

 Again, consulting with an experienced auto accident lawyer prior to making any statements to the insurance company is always advisable, and if your claim has been denied, our lawyers can help you gather the evidence needed to appeal the decision.
 You may also be able to pursue other avenues for compensation, such as filing a personal injury lawsuit against the at-fault driver.